 It’s easy to see what’s happening here.
 Existing legislation dictates that developers will only be forced to return investors’ cash if a project is cancelled.
 But there are still no guidelines on how long a particular project can be kept on hold.
 It’s therefore in a developer’s interest to keep promising that homes will eventually be delivered, even if there are no concrete plans to do so.
 In the meantime, investors are left in limbo.

 All that could change when Dubai’s new property investor protection law is promulgated.
 The legislation, called Tanweer, should provide certainty as to the process of project cancellation.
 But will it apply to existing projects?
 We don’t know.
 When will it be released?
 Again, we don’t know; rumours that it will be passed “soon” have been swirling around the market for a year now.

 Dubai’s property market may be booming again right now, but no-one has any idea how long it will last.
 It’s in the interest of banks (who are making a mint from mortgages), developers and brokers to talk up the market, while the voices of independent observers tend to be few and far between.
 This isn’t a mature market, and — as pointed out by several real estate bosses at Cityscape — the cycles are likely to be much shorter than they are elsewhere.
-But if better protections for investors can be clarified — despite some short-term pain for developers in the form of payouts — then this can only help the market in the long run.For all the latest real estate news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+But if better protections for investors can be clarified — despite some short-term pain for developers in the form of payouts — then this can only help the market in the long run.real estate news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.